henkexbg/gallery-api/README.md

 - For video transcoding, the external binary needs to be specified (such as ffmpeg)
 - Images are resized in Java code per default, and does not need an external binary.
 For those who wish, an implementation that uses ImageMagick also exists

 The directories and sub-directories will then be made available by directly accessing the URL for that directory.
-The URL may differ between users as it depends on the configuration, see below.
+The URL may differ between users as it depends on the role configuration, see below.

 The exact configuration will be given further down along with JSON responses, but a high level example of the app functionality follows: